-2.21 Work-related behaviours were identified through task analysis conducted by a trained researcher, on-site and in real-time.
-Work time spent doing work was defined as the time that a worker spends towards completing a task, not including breaks nor other work-related.

-- 2.22 Work time, break time, and management-provided rest breaks during Day 1 from a representative frame worker are illustrated in Figure 12.
-A total of 9 hours, 24 minutes, and 17 seconds of this worker's work shift time were evaluated.
-During this time, the worker: - worked for 6 hours, 20 minutes, and 6 seconds (67% of the evaluated work shift time), - took irregular breaks for 1 hour, 11 minutes, and 11 seconds (13% of the evaluated work shift time), - took regular breaks for 1 hour and 53 minutes (20% of the evaluated work shift time).
+- 2.21 Work-related behaviours were identified through task analysis conducted by a trained researcher on-site in real-time.
+Work time spent doing work was defined as the time that a worker spends towards completing a task, not including breaks nor other work-related. - 2.22 Work time, and irregular break time from al the workers are illustrated in Figure 15.
+A total of 325 hours, all the worker's work shifts were evaluated.
+During this time, the workers: - worked for 87.4% of the evaluated work shift time - took irregular breaks for 12.6 % of the evaluated work shift time